DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 Grbl's status report is fairly simple in organization.
 It always starts with a word describing the machine state like `IDLE` (descriptions of these are available elsewhere in the Wiki).
 The following data values are usually in the order listed below and separated by `|` pipe characters, but may not be in the exact order or printed at all.
 For a complete description of status report formatting, read the _Real-time Status Reports_ section below.

 #### Real-Time Control Commands

-The real-time control commands, `~` cycle start/resume, `!` feed hold,  `^X` soft-reset, and all of the override commands, all immediately signal Grbl to change its running state.
+The [real-time control commands][rtc], `~` cycle start/resume, `!` feed hold,  `^X` soft-reset, and all of the override commands, all immediately signal Grbl to change its running state.
 Just like `?` status reports, these control characters are picked-off and removed from the serial buffer when they are detected and do not require an additional line-feed or carriage-return character to operate.

 One important note is about the override command characters.
 These are defined in the extended-ASCII character space and are generally not type-able on a keyboard.
 A GUI must be able to send these 8-bit values to support overrides.